regis-leray/jquery-ujs-link/README.md

 ## How to install

-Only copy the javascript under RAILS_ROOT/vendor/assets/javascripts
+Only copy the javascript jquery.rails.js under RAILS_ROOT/vendor/assets/javascripts And add the js in your layout or application.js if you are using the asset pipeline

 ## How to use